HunterMuratore/horiseon_challenge/README.md

-# module-1-challenge
+# Horiseon Challenge

-Repository for coding boot camp module 1 challenge
+This repository refactors given code for a